-If you must withdraw your child from our School, for any reason, you are required to provide a two-week notice by completing the Notification of Withdrawal form, available from the School Director.
+If you must withdraw your child from our School, for any reason, you are required to provide two weeks' notice by completing the Notification of Withdrawal form, available from the School Director.
 If proper notification is not given, you will be responsible for the payment of a fee equal to two weeks of tuition.